JiaruiJ/jiaruij.github.io/_pages/about.md

   - /about.html
 ---

-I'm an undergraduate student at Harbin Institute of Technology ,Shenzhen
+I'm an first-year master's student in the Department of Computer Science and Technology at Harbin Institute of Technology, Shenzhen (HITSZ).
+I'am fortunate to be advised by Prof.[Miao Zhang](https://faculty.hitsz.edu.cn/zhangmiao). previously, I received my bachelor's degree from the Department of Computer Science and Technology at HITSZ in 2024.